BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 >It is a reasonable inference, corroborated first by the beliefs of my fellow humans and then by the intersubjective methods of science.
 >Yet consciousness---the central fact of existence---still demands a rational explanation. -- {% cite tononi:2015 %}

-Still physicalism, the view that everything is physical and can be explained by physics, seems to be the natural position, especially in science.
+Still *physicalism*, the view that everything is physical and can be explained by physics, seems to be the natural position, especially in science.
 However, this view can be challenged.
 In the famous and rather short article *What Is It Like to Be a Bat?* {% cite nagel:1974 %}, the philosopher Thomas Nagel trys to argue against it.
 He explains that we can not know what *it is like* to be a bat.